Zinc

 BY MOUTH:

-• For a disorder of zinc deficiency (acrodermatitis enteropathica): Taking 2-3 mg/kg of elemental zinc daily for a lifetime is recommended for treating an inherited disorder that affects zinc uptake.
+- For a imbalance of zinc deficiency (acrodermatitis enteropathica): Taking 2-3 mg/kg of elemental zinc daily for a lifetime is recommended for treating an inherited imbalance that affects zinc uptake.

-• For an eating disorder (anorexia nervosa): 14-50 mg of elemental zinc has been used daily.
+- For an eating imbalance (anorexia nervosa): 14-50 mg of elemental zinc has been used daily.

-• For attention deficit-hyperactivity disorder (ADHD): 55-150 mg of zinc sulfate containing 15-40 mg of elemental zinc has been taken daily for 6-12 weeks.
+- For attention deficit-hyperactivity imbalance (focus): 55-150 mg of zinc sulfate containing 15-40 mg of elemental zinc has been taken daily for 6-12 weeks.

-• For diarrhea: 10-40 mg of elemental zinc has been taken daily for 7-15 days to treat diarrhea in malnourished or zinc-deficient children.
+- For diarrhea: 10-40 mg of elemental zinc has been taken daily for 7-15 days to support diarrhea in malnourished or zinc-deficient children.

-• For a skin infection caused by Leishmania parasites (Leishmania lesions): 2.5-10 mg/kg of zinc sulfate taken in three divided doses daily has been used for 45 days.
+- For a skin immune challenge caused by Leishmania parasites (Leishmania lesions): 2.5-10 mg/kg of zinc sulfate taken in three divided doses daily has been used for 45 days.

-• For illness from a Shigella bacteria infection (shigellosis): Multivitamin syrup containing 20 mg of elemental zinc has been used in two divided doses daily for 2 weeks.
+- For illness from a Shigella bacteria immune challenge (shigellosis): Multivitamin syrup containing 20 mg of elemental zinc has been used in two divided doses daily for 2 weeks.

-• For sickle cell disease: 10 mg of elemental zinc has been taken daily for one year in children 4-10 years of age.
+- For sickle cell condition: 10 mg of elemental zinc has been taken daily for one year in children 4-10 years of age.
 Also, 15 mg of elemental zinc has been taken twice daily for one year in boys aged 14-18 years.

 APPLIED TO THE SKIN: